A love that is unconditional knows no boundaries – not even death.

 Mang Cris, as described by her daughter, loves to be surrounded by people.
 But he is currently staying by himself in San Juan, since he does not want to leave the old house where his memories with his wife remain alive.
 Mayette and her family make up by visiting him, and cheering him up with the presence of his grandchildren.

 He still feels sad whenever he recalls how his wife unexpectedly died five years ago.

 “We were all shocked when it happened.
 There was no preparation, no premonition.
 Nothing.
 They were eating lunch together when [mother] fainted inside the comfort room.” she recounted.
 “He keeps on repeating up until now that they never separated [for] the past 46 years.”

-When loneliness strikes, her dad just has to pay his wife a visit at the cemetery.
-Cinco would take note of how her father appeared energized and excited after every visit, as if he just came from courting: “Pag uwi, malakas na.
+When loneliness strikes, her dad just has to pay his wife a visit to the cemetery.
+Cinco would take note of how her father appeared energized and excited after every visit as if he just came from courting: “Pag uwi, malakas na.
 Parang bagong akyat ng ligaw.
 Sobrang excited.”

 “I always tell him that no matter what, we will always be here for him.
 And that we love him so dearly because he’s the only parent we have now,” Cinco said.
 “I always tell him not to give up in life and not to lose hope.
 To live purposefully and don’t get excited about being with our [mother] yet because we still want to enjoy [life] with him.”

 At the same time, Cinco longs to inspire others with the love story of her parents and her father’s devotion to the memory of her mother.
 She also wants to stress how important it is to spend time with one’s family.